meraf00/perago-nestjs-api/README.md

     • Every position must contain minimum information like Name, Description and Managing position to whom the position Report To etc.
 b.
 Update previously saved position/role
 c.
-Get single position/role and when requested display immediate managing position/role and positions/roles under its management.
-For example:
-    • position Name: CEO
-    • Description: Chief Executive Officer
+Get single position/role detail
 d.
-Contain all structure/position according to hierarchy (You can use table or tree)
+Get all structure/position according to hierarchy (You can use table or tree)
 e.
-Get all childrens by specific position
+Get all childrens of a position
- f. remove child of a specific position
+f. remove  position  at any time based on the heirarchy
   </pre>
   </li>
   <p>